All our sessions follow a 3-step process of assessment, advice and application.

 All our needles are sterile and single use, which makes any risk of infection extremely low.

-No. It doesn’t hurt, but you might feel a heavy, dull, or warm aching sensation.
-The needles we use in our clinic are so thin (0.22mm in diameter) that most people don’t feel them go in.
+It is common to feel a heavy, dull, or warm aching sensation after the acupuncture needle has been inserted.
+For some this sensation is mild and stronger for others.
+The needles we use in our clinic are so thin (0.22mm in diameter) that many people don’t feel them go in.
 Any sensations usually last only a few seconds before subsiding.

-Chinese herbal medicine treatments employ a collection of herbs in a single formula to treat multiple health problems at the same time.
-All herbal formulas are dispensed from our own herbal pharmacy, in clinic, on the day of your treatment.
+All herbal formulas are dispensed by our highly qualified Practitioners from our herbal pharmacy, in clinic, on the day of your treatment.
 We will always advise you if there is any foreseeable issue combining your prescribed medicine with anything else.

 Most of our herbs are grown and manufactured in Taiwan and must meet strict Australian standards.
 We strive to provide raw Chinese herbs that have been third-party tested for heavy metals and pesticides by Eurofins laboratories.
 Our granulated herbal formulas are typically supplied by Koda or KPC brands.

 Cupping therapy feels a lot like deep tissue massage, but not as intense.
 Most patients find it relaxing and a great way to relieve tension.